 On this Chidinma had this to say:

 “I’ve come to understand that the reason why most of us spend a lot of money on “unnecessary things” (like that 30th pair of shoes you really did not need, or the 1000 dollar Jersey you could have done without) is that we don’t track it.
 Hence, we end up not really knowing the volume of money we spend on these things.”

 To help with this, she suggested using a mobile app called Expense Tracker.
 The app shows you at the end of the month/week/day how much you have spent.
-Tracking your expenses helps provide an accurate picture that can guide your budget planning, and that leads us to the second tip.
+Tracking your expenses with a budget tracker helps provide an accurate picture that can guide your budget planning, and that leads us to the second tip.

 2. Have A Budget And Stick To It

 No two persons can have the same budget, because our lifestyles, dreams and spending patterns are different.
 So you need a personalized budget.
 In drafting a budget, the following steps were suggested: